idlepickle/idp_Scriptlets/README.md

 ---

 #### [Blink or Flicker](https://github.com/idlepickle/idp_Scriptlets/blob/main/Blink%20or%20Flicker.jsx)
-Adds a Flicker or Blink effect to selected layers.
+Add a Flicker or Blink effect to selected layers.